koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 ### Harmful Pressure
 Bill and Chris are pressured to provide an answer to the question _When is the soonest we can go live?_.
 Chris is forced to spit out a date and so he does without considering all the things that the Operations team must do before going live.

-Walking out of the meeting, Wes and Bill are on the same page that there will be big trouble ahead.

 ### Processes Not Being Followed
 Bill goes to Change Management Meeting in the afternoon, to see an empty room.
 Patty explains:

 > All we have is a process on paper that no one follows and a tool that no one uses.
 All I get are complaints and excuses.

-Bill asks her to schedule another meeting informing everyone that attandence is mandatory.
+Bill asks her to schedule another meeting and broadcasts an e-mail:

-Following all this Bill broadcasts via e-mail:

 > Effective immediately, managers are required to attend all scheduled CAB meetings and to perform their assigned duties.

-A few minutes later Wes calls Bills, explaining why the change management process is not popular within IT:

-> No one could get a single thing done.
-It was ridiculous and a waste of time.
-It takes twenty minutes to fill out all those fields for a simple five-minute change!

 ### More Unplanned Work
 Bill starts yet another day with an invitation to an emergency meeting with the internal audit.